codexgq/startbootstrap-creative-codexgq/declaration.md

 ## Acknowledgements

-The following given acknowledgments are presented in order of appearance of the corresponding event within HTML.
+The following given acknowledgements are presented in order of appearance of the corresponding event within HTML.

 ### Progressive Web Application (PWA)